Is there an age limit to apply for the Wholetime firefighter recruitment process?

 I am unable to attend the specified dates for the selection process – can I reschedule?

-Unfortunately you must be available to attend all elements of the selection process as part of this recruitment campaign, we are unable to offer any rescheduled dates.
+Unfortunately, candidates must be available to attend all elements of the selection process as part of the recruitment campaign, we are usually unable to offer any rescheduled dates.

 I currently hold a provisional driving licence, can I still apply?

-No, you must hold a full driving licence at the point of application, we are unable to accept applications from candidates who hold provisional licences.
+No, you must hold a full driving licence at the point of application, we are unable to accept applications from candidates who hold provisional licences, including candidates who have driving tests booked in the near future.

 My passport is currently out of date but I do have a valid driving licence, will this be OK?